american-factory-os/glowplug/README.md

 * Human-readable: Optionally publish Sparkplug metrics to human-readable MQTT topics.

 ## MQTT
-The flag `--mqtt` contains the MQTT broker URL (e.g. [Mosquitto](https://github.com/eclipse/mosquitto)) to connect to and listen for Sparkplug B messages.
-When providing a MQTT url, it should start with "ws", "wss", or "mqtt".
+The flag `--mqtt` contains the MQTT broker glowplug will listen for Sparkplug messages.
+The value defaults to `mqtt://localhost:1883` (commonly used for [mosquitto](https://github.com/eclipse/mosquitto)).

 The flag `--publish` will publish each metrics to a unique topic in a UNS (more below on this). **Note:** this flag will generate a new topic in your broker for each Sparkplug metric published.
 If you have 100k's of tags there may be a compute impact.